RobustoFramework/Robusto/components/robusto/conductor/README.md

 _Note that sleep cycles normally are much longer, this is just to be able to illustrate the cycle_

 The sleep cycle on the conductor has three parts:
-* Sleep cycle length: The total time of the sleep cycle
+* Sleep cycle length<br/>The total time of the sleep cycle
-* Awake time: The least time the conductor is awake
+* Awake time<br/>The least time the conductor is awake
-* Extension: The conductor is asked to stay awake longer
+* Extension<br/>The conductor is asked to stay awake longer
-* Server margin: Time for the server needs to get going before being contacted
+* Server margin<br/>Time for the server needs to get going before being contacted

 On the client:
-* Wake-up margin:  A little extra time to wait to avoid crowding the conductor (if that is the peer we are contacting)
+* Wake-up margin:  A little extra time to wait to avoid crowding the conductor<br/> (if that is the peer we are contacting)

 ### Sleep cycle length
 _-> Sleep cycle length in seconds_